NUNESAIKIRAN/CodSoft/README.md

 Credit Card Fraud Detection: Developed a model to detect fraudulent credit card transactions using anomaly detection techniques and supervised learning methods.
 This project focused on handling imbalanced data, feature selection, and optimizing model performance.

 Sales Prediction: Created a predictive model to forecast sales for a retail store.
-The project involved time series analysis, trend identification, and model development using ARIMA and machine learning algorithms.
+The project involved time series analysis, trend identification, and model development using streamlit and machine learning algorithms.